-If you receive the message 'Update not permitted' please contact KEMP Technologies for re-licensing.
+If you receive the message 'Update not permitted' please contact Kemp for re-licensing.

-17 User Management
+16 User Management

 The LoadMaster supports multiple user logins with varying levels of access that can be managed by navigating to System Configuration > System Administration > User Management.
 Each username must be a minimum of three characters and a maximum of fourteen.
 Passwords must be a minimum of six characters long.
-Users created here can only access the WUI, remote access via SSH is not supported.
+Users created here can only access the WUI, remote access using SSH is not supported.

-The LoadMaster can be configured to utilize client certificates in the authentication process.
+The LoadMaster can be configured to utilize RADIUS server or client certificates in the authentication process.